cms-analysis/HiggsAnalysis-CombinedLimit/docs/part5/longexercise.md

 ![](images/freeze_first_attempt.png)

 This doesn't look quite right - the best-fit has been shifted because unfortunately the `--freezeParameters` option acts before the initial fit, whereas we only want to add it for the scan after this fit.
-To remedy this we can use a feature of combine that lets us save a "snapshot" of the best-fit parameter values, and reuse this snapshot in subsequent fits.
+To remedy this we can use a feature of <span style="font-variant:small-caps;">Combine</span> that lets us save a "snapshot" of the best-fit parameter values, and reuse this snapshot in subsequent fits.
 First we perform a single fit, adding the `--saveWorkspace` option:

 ```shell
 combine -M MultiDimFit workspace_part3.root -n .part3E.snapshot -m 200 --rMin -1 --rMax 2 --saveWorkspace